iamlemec/spirit/store/spirit.md

 $$ [eqn]
 \int_0^1 \exp(-x^2) dx = \sqrt{\pi}

 Ahh, it's time to relax.
 And you know what that means: a glass of wine, your favorite easy chair, and this compact disk playing on your home stereo.
 So go on, indulge yourself.
-Kick off your shoes, put your feet up, lean back and just enjoy the melodides.
+Kick off your shoes, put your feet up, lean back and just enjoy the melodies.
 Because after all, music soothes even the savage beast.